Loading…

 Director, Community College Consortium for OER, Open Education Global

 Heather is the Director of the Community College Consortium for Open Educational Resources (CCCOER) at Open Education Global.
-OEGlobal is a global, non-profit supporting the development and use of open education worldwide.
-Heather’s priority is to advance open education at community...
+Heather’s priority is to advance open education at community and technical colleges by building community among members and supporting practitioners in developing...
 Read More →

 FA